lnsndn/markov-experiments/README.md

 ## Usage

 Run the scrapy python script.
-(Not sure if this part actually works anymore though, brides.com has probably changed layout since the script was written).
+(Not sure if this part actually works anymore though, brides.com has probably changed layout since the script was written in 2016).
 ```
 pip install -r requirements.txt
 scrapy runspider bridespider.py